abs-tudelft/tydi/book/src/specification/logical.md

 a time and only in sequence (hence the name "stream"), but the logical stream type can be designed such that the sink as random-access capability within the current instance.

+Because of the degree of flexibility in specifying Tydi streams, much of this specification consists of the formal definitions of the structures needed to describe a Tydi stream, and operations thereupon.
+The resulting constraints on the signal lists and behavior of the signals are then described based on these.

 Logical stream type structure
 -----------------------------